-Right Track for Long Island Coalition is a partnership of major organizations, institutions, businesses and individuals representing over 500,000 Long Islanders and growing that have come together to support Governor Andrew Cuomo’s LIRR Enhancement Project.
+Right Track for Long Island Coalition is a coalition of major organizations, institutions, businesses and individuals representing over 500,000 Long Islanders and growing that have come together to support Governor Andrew Cuomo’s LIRR Enhancement Project.
 The project involves construction of a third track along the existing two tracks of the Main Line between Floral Park and Hicksville.

 The two existing tracks along the project route were constructed in 1844, when the population of Long Island was 50,000, to transport people and freight between New York City and Boston via steamboat connection in Greenport.
 172 years later the population is 3 million and four branches of the railroad now converge on the project path.